scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 .. _pairs_predicting:

-Predicting
+Prediction
 ----------

-When a pairs learner is fitted, it is also able to predict, for an upcoming pair, whether it is a pair of similar or dissimilar points.
+When a pairs learner is fitted, it is also able to predict, for an unseen pair, whether it is a pair of similar or dissimilar points.

 >>> mmc.predict([[[0.6, 1.6], [1.15, 2.75]],
 ...              [[3.2, 1.1], [5.4, 6.1]]])